fabricpath design

 The following example shows VLXAN tunnel endpoints on Leaf A and Leaf B. The bridge domain is mapped to a VNI on G3 on both leaf switches.
 This enables a Layer 2 overlay for the two hosts to communicate.
 This VXLAN overlay goes across Spine A and Spine B.

-Note that the Spine layer, which acts as the core network, a WAN network, or any other type of Routed Layer 3 network, does not have any VXLAN configuration.
+Note that the Spine layer, which acts as the core network, a WAN network, or any other type of Routed Layer 3 network, has no VXLAN configuration.
 We have flattened the network while providing Layer 2 connectivity over a routed core.

 VXLAN overlay